Leadership (newspaper): History

 On 9 January 2007 a dozen State Security Service agents stormed the Leadership offices and arrested general manager Abraham Nda-Isaiah, editor Bashir Bello Akko and journalist Abdulazeez Sanni.
 The cause was an article written by journalist Danladi Ndayebo that discussed the political maneuvers in the ruling People's Democratic Party (PDP) party that led to nomination of Umaru Musa Yar'Adua as presidential candidate.

 On 6 May 2008 a squad of armed, plain-clothed policemen from the Niger State Command raided the Leadership head office and arrested the deputy editor, Danladi Ndayebo, apparently without any warrant.
 According to a staff writer, Prince Charles Dickson, the cause was a feature article said to have defamed the character of Senator Isa Mohammed.

 In December 2009, the Nigeria Union of Journalists named Leadership "Newspaper of the Year".
 The award was accepted by Abraham Nda-Isaiah, its Group Executive Director.

 In a restructuring effective 1 January 2011, Azubuike Ishiekwene was appointed the first managing director of Leadership Newspapers, while Abraham Nda-Isaiah became managing director of Leadership Holdings.

-Ishiekwene had formerly been editor of The Punch, and then managing director of that newspaper.
+Ishiekwene had formerly been editor of The Punch, and then executive director of that newspaper.

 In the April 2011 elections Golu Timothy, a former editor of the newspaper, was elected to the State House of Assembly in the Kanke Constituency of Plateau State.
 He ran on the PDP platform.
 Golu was reported to be seeking the position of Speaker in the Plateau House of Assembly.